digitalrebar/doc/deployment/install/quick.rst

 #.
 Allow the system to complete annealing (progress in top right corner)

 Remember to delete used nodes from the Nodes page before taking the system down!
 There is no automatic cleanup.

+For more on the UI, see :ref:`web_user_guide`.
+For instructions on how to add nodes with the UX, see :ref:`ux_nodes`.

 Build a Docker Swarm Cluster
 ----------------------------